Shr1ftyy/min_distance_algorithm/README.md

 # Minimum Distance Calculator
-This is a simple ~50 script that is used to find the total distances between two or more points in 2D Space.
+This is a simple ~50 line script that is used to find the total distances between two or more points in 2D Space.

 Written by Syeam Bin Abdullah for a Mathematics Assignment.